-Competitors must register at the reception desk 15 to 30 minutes prior to the start of their performance sessions.
-The presentation of their convocation slip is not required.
+Competitors must register at the welcome desk 15 to 30 minutes prior to the start of their performance sessions.
+The presentation of their convocation slips is not required.

 A souvenir programme of the event will be sold for $5 at the reception desk.

 The École Vincent-d’Indy does not provide any practice rooms.
 Playing the pianos (whether before, between or after the sessions), loitering in rooms and corridors other than those designated for the Festival or occupying bathrooms for practicing purposes is strictly forbidden.

 Performance sessions will be held simultaneously in three halls: Marie-Stéphane, Cécile-Romaine, and Salle de musique, on May 16 and 17, from 9:00 a.m. to 5:00 p.m.